Scaled Composites Stratolaunch: Design

 Stratolaunch has a twin-fuselage configuration, each 238 ft long and supported by 12 main landing gear wheels and two nose gear wheels, for a total of 28 wheels.
 The twin-fuselage configuration is similar to the Scaled Composites White Knight Two.
 Each fuselage has its own empennage.

 The pilot, copilot, and flight engineer are accommodated in the right fuselage cockpit.
 The flight data systems are in the left fuselage.
 The left fuselage cockpit is unmanned with storage space for up to 2,500 lb of mission-specific support equipment.
 Both fuselage cockpits are pressurized and separated by a composite pressure bulkhead from the remainder of the unpressurized vehicle.

-At 385 ft, it is the largest plane by wingspan, greater than a 300 ft American football field.
+At 385 ft, it is the largest plane by wingspan, significantly larger than the 300 ft of an American football field.
 The main center section is made up of four primary composite spars supported by four secondary spars.
 The center section of the high-mounted, high aspect ratio wing is fitted with a Mating and Integration System (MIS), developed by Dynetics and capable of handling a 490000 lb load.
 The wing houses six main and two auxiliary fuel tanks, with the main tanks located inboard adjacent to an engine.
 The auxiliary tanks are located in the inboard wing where the load-carrying structure joins the fuselage.

 Stratolaunch is powered by six Pratt & Whitney PW4056 engines positioned on pylons outboard of each fuselage, providing 56750 lbf of thrust per engine.
 Many of the aircraft systems have been adopted from the Boeing 747-400, including the engines, avionics, flight deck, landing gear and other systems, reducing development costs.

 The flight controls include 12 cable-driven ailerons powered by hydraulic actuators, split rudders, and horizontal stabilizers on twin tail units.
 The wing has 14 electrically signaled, hydraulically actuated trailing-edge split flaps that also act as speed brakes.
 The hydraulic system and actuators, electrical system, avionics, pilot controls, and flight deck are from donor B747-400s.
-Approximately 250,000 lb of the aircraft's takeoff weight of 1,300,000 lb is from B747-400 components.
+Approximately 250,000 lb of the aircraft's empty weight of 500,000 lb is from B747-400 components.

-The aircraft requires 12000 ft of runway to lift-off.
-Rocket separation was originally planned at 35,000 feet.
+The aircraft requires 12000 ft of runway for takeoff.
+Payload separation was originally planned at 35,000 feet.
 A payload of 550,000 lb can be flown.
 Carrying a Pegasus II, it could originally deliver up to 13,500 lb satellites to LEO or 4,500 lb to a 15° GTO.
 Launch of a Dream Chaser small spaceplane capable of transporting astronauts or payloads within 24 hours was also proposed.
 A subsequent goal was to carry up to three Orbital ATK "Pegasus XL" rockets for high-altitude launches by 2022, before the retargeting to hypersonic flight.

 Within Scaled Composites, its model number is M351.
 It is nicknamed "Roc" after the mythical bird, said to be large enough to carry an elephant.